41Baloo/TLState/README.md

 ## 📝 Contributing

 You are **very** welcome to contibute and to help us improve TLState.
 Simply open a PR.
+However, be aware thatwe make use of some pretty hacky optimizations:

+* Many functions write into pre-allocated buffers instead of returning values.

+* **Non-standard Control Flow**: For more performance we make use of some pretty hacky optimizations

+	* Many functions write into pre-allocated buffers instead of returning values.
+	* **ResponseState** return values indicate whether a buffer got filled:

+		* `None` → nothing written / should not be used
+		* `Responded` → output is ready in your buffer

+	* Buffer parameters are (usually) named:

+		* `in` buffer will be used to read from
+		* `out` buffer will be used to output the result
+		* `inOut` buffer will both be used to read and output

 > **Disclaimer:** TLState is still a work in progress.
 It is **not** ready for production use.
 Always validate security before deploying.